vicgc/clingo/README.md

-future-filesystem
+clingo
 =================

-A filesystem for future.
-Fast file searching as well as searching files on the basis of their content.
-Did I say that files get indexed during creation itself
+Another awesome Virtual Filesystem. clingo is a filesystem for future.
+It is a virtual filesystem that automatically indexes the files on creation or deletion.